cebamps/react-di-pattern/README.md

 The approach presented here has a few advantages, however:

 Because the injected dependencies are static, we can fearlessly inject React hooks without violating the rule of hooks.
-Indeed, once a hook is injected, it cannot be replaced with another one.
+Indeed, a hook is injected once, when creating the component that uses it.
+The same component therefore always uses the same hook.
-On the other hand, with React context or props, there is no guarantee that the value will not change over time: props and context are designed to pass changing values.
+On the other hand, if we imagine passing a hook through React context or props, there is no guarantee that the hook will not change over time.
+In fact the primary design intent of props and context is to pass values that can change from one render to the next.
-In that sense, passing a hook as a prop could be considered an anti-pattern.
+Therefore, passing a hook as a prop is a definite anti-pattern: [the React docs have a paragraph](https://react.dev/reference/rules/react-calls-components-and-hooks#never-pass-around-hooks-as-regular-values) cautioning to "never pass around Hooks as regular values".

 Moreover, compared to the React context API in particular, the consumer and provider of the DI context are explicitly linked.
 In contrast, React context providers and consumers are linked in a way that is dependent on the runtime component hierarchy, which makes this link looser and more inscrutable.

 Still comparing to React context, the proposed pattern also does not require us to define a default value for the DI context.

-Finally, we can generalize this pattern beyond React components: we can also use it to inject dependencies into utilities, Redux selectors and so on, which do not have direct access to React context.
+Finally, this pattern applies not only to React components, but also utilities, Redux selectors, or anything else that might depend on context.
+In contrast, React context may only be accessed directly by React components and custom hooks.

 Some downsides and limitations are:

 - This is a relatively unusual pattern, and a new concept to learn.

-- Different parents of the same child component will create their own versions of the child, which is also unusual.
+- Different parents of the same child component will create their own versions of the child, which can be counter-intuitive.
   In React, function components that are not equal by reference (that is, according to the `===` operator) are considered different for the purpose of tracking state (see "[Different components at the same position reset state](https://react.dev/learn/preserving-and-resetting-state#different-components-at-the-same-position-reset-state)").
-  With our DI pattern, every call to `mkButtons` create a new `Buttons` component that is different from the others.
+  With our DI pattern, every call to `mkButtons` creates a new `Buttons` component that is different from the others.
   This should be fine most of the time, but it is still something to be aware of.

 - The fact that context is injected once means we cannot inject values that change over time.
 In our example, injecting a Redux selector works, but injecting an actual state value would not.
+  This limitation can be considered a feature -- see the next point about hooks.

 - There is a bit of boilerplate.
-  However, this is not as bad as prop drilling: in this pattern, there is a clear separation between DI context and component props, whereas prop drilling tends to tangle the two concepts together into a single props type.
+  However, this is not as bad as prop drilling: with this DI pattern there is a clear separation between DI context and component props, both in lifecycle (the component is created at one time and mounted at another time) and in location (the context and props are clearly separated in code).
+  In contrast, prop drilling tends to tangle the two concepts together into a single props type, and every level of nesting would find us mixing context with regular props when rendering a child component, only to separate them again in the child's render function.

 ## What is this pattern anyway?